-Students desiring a Leave of Absence must attain approval from the Genetic Counseling Program Director and Graduate Division Dean prior to initiating the leave with the Office of the Registrar.
+Students desiring a Leave of Absence must attain approval from the Genetic Counseling Program Director and Dean of the Graduate Division prior to initiating the leave with the Office of the Registrar.
 Leave of Absence requests are reviewed on a case-by-case basis.

 - Students are encouraged to initiate a LOA request at least 1 month in advance of their anticipated departure.
-Before initiating a LOA request, students should contact Student Health and Counseling Services, Student Financial Services and the International Students and Scholars Office to determine any consequences on health insurance, financial aid and visa. - A LOA request must be submitted in writing to the Program Director with the effective start and end dates and reason(s) for the leave clearly indicated.
+Before initiating a LOA request, students should contact Student Mental Health and Wellbeing services, Student Financial Services and the International Students and Scholars Office to determine any consequences on health insurance, health care, financial aid and/or visas.
+Access to UCSF electronic services (email, digital library content, door access etc.) may also be curtailed or terminated. - A LOA request must be submitted in writing to the Program Director with the effective start and end dates and reason(s) for the leave clearly indicated.
 Students will be notified within 2 business weeks if the GC Program approves or denies their request.
-If approved, the GC Program will then present the student's request to the Dean of the Graduate Division for approval. - o If the request is denied, the student must decide whether to continue or withdraw from the GC Program. - Students with an approved Leave of Absence must notify their research mentor, academic mentor, appropriate clinical supervisors. - Students must then petition the Registrar's Office for a Leave of Absence through the student portal.
+If approved, the GC Program will then present the student's request to the Dean of the Graduate Division for approval. - If the request is denied, the student must decide whether to continue or withdraw from the GC Program. - Students with an approved Leave of Absence must notify their research mentor, academic mentor, appropriate clinical supervisors. - Students must then petition the Registrar's Office for a Leave of Absence through the student portal.
 This petition also includes intention of readmission.
-Readmission will occur at a time point that meets the needs of the student as well as currently enrolled students (this is part of the LOA request). - o If the request is denied, the student must decide whether to continue or withdraw from the GC Program. - During a LOA, the student will no longer be registered at UCSF.
+Readmission will occur at a time point that meets the needs of the student as well as currently enrolled students (this is part of the LOA request). - If the request is denied, the student must decide whether to continue or withdraw from the GC Program. - During a LOA, the student will no longer be registered at UCSF.
 They are not eligible for school-related services (healthcare, gym access, library), are not permitted to use UCSF facilities; attend professional activities as a UCSF student or otherwise represent the Genetic Counseling Program